-One of our primary goals at The Men’s Health Clinic is to increase awareness and understanding around Testosterone Deficiency Syndrome and Testosterone Replacement Therapy.
-We want to set the standard when it comes to delivering high quality patient care, improve access and make gold standard TRT both affordable and accessible.
+One of our primary goals at The Men’s Health Clinic is to increase awareness and understanding around Testosterone Deficiency and Testosterone Replacement Therapy (TRT).
+We want to set the standard when it comes to delivering high quality patient care, and improve access to safe and effective care.
 Information is power, if we work together we have a real opportunity to affect a positive change, not only for the individual, but also for the collective.
 Male Hormone Replacement Therapy needs a voice, your voice.
 Sharing information is pivotal to this.

 With that in mind, in November 2017 I wrote TRT Wars – How to get TRT in the UK with the hope of doing just that.
 We also produced a YouTube video – TRT Wars – How to Get TRT in the UK – The Men’s Health Clinic.

 If you are ready to approach your NHS doctor, we would recommend familiarising yourself and printing out the following documents to help you fight your corner and educate your doctor.
 At times it might seem hard to believe, but they really do have your best interests at heart.

 - British Society for Sexual Medicine Guidelines on Adult Testosterone Deficiency, With Statements for UK Practice (2018 edition)

 - A Practical Guide – On The Assessment and Management of Testosterone Deficiency in Adult Men (2018 edition)

 - Guidelines on the Management of Sexual Problems in Men: The role of Androgens